 For writing a new novel.
 Looking to pick up new words, plot structure, and dialogues.
 Words particular to the genre.
 Is the story plot intense right from start or builds up gradually to a climax?
 How are the dialogues engaging and draw the reader to feel for the characters?

 Noting down anything of relevant interest speedily is a quicker but probably less entertaining way, this approach may evolve into what we know as speed reading as expert readers scan through pages in seconds or less for information.
 This is less suited for an enjoyable novel reading experience.
 You may practice speed reading with a Google play app such as Speed Reading Coach.

-Some may take a lot of detailed notes almost in every single novel page.
+Some may take a lot of detailed notes on almost every single novel page.
 Create a new note with running page numbers when you start reading a new page.
 This is particularly useful for writers who are looking to learn from an author’s work.
-We may read a lot but may usually miss out the obvious and subtle elements to successful writing because we are not trained or intentionally looking out for it.
+We may read a lot but may usually miss out on the obvious and subtle elements of successful writing because we are not trained or intentionally looking out for it.
 For example, we want to learn how the author manipulates the emotions of the reader in different ways so we keep a keen eye out for these.
-We may notice how dialogues being one of them and start with imitating the dialogues word by word to learn it.
+We may notice how dialogues are one of them and start with imitating the dialogues word by word to learn them.